 The Opposite House

-Although The Opposite House takes its name from the Chinese term for a guest house that sits on the opposite side of a traditional courtyard-style home, the name is more fitting to describe it as a "place of contrasts," where opposites attract and traditional mingles with modern, harmonizing to create a space of simple yet chic style.
+Although The Opposite House takes its name from the Chinese term for a guest house that sits on the opposite side of a traditional courtyard-style home, the name is more fitting to describe it as a "place of contrasts," where opposites attract and traditional and modern styles mingle, harmonizing to create a simple yet chic space.

-Designed by Japanese architect Kengo Kuma, the glass exterior was inspired by traditional Chinese wood lattice and displays different shades of green to convey calm.
+Designed by Japanese architect Kengo Kuma, the glass exterior was inspired by traditional Chinese wood lattice and displays different shades of green to convey a sense of calm.
 This theme extends to the interior, with its open design, including a large central atrium.
-The modern style is accented by touches of classic Chinese décor, including the ground floor's contemporary art gallery, featuring a sculpture collection from 10 Chinese artists.
+A contemporary palette is accented with elements of classic Chinese décor, and the ground floor's art gallery features a sculpture collection from 10 Chinese artists.

 The 99 large, minimalist-style studios include nine suites and a two-level penthouse with a roof terrace.
-Guest rooms are only simple in design — high ceilings, natural light, natural wooden floors and king-size beds — as the amenities go above and beyond with under-floor heating, complimentary wireless Internet, mini-bars, luxury down bedding by Ploh, toiletries by Appelles, LCD TVs, Denon entertainment, mood lighting systems, French press coffee and spa-inspired bathrooms with rain showers and deep-soaking tubs.
+Guest rooms are uncluttered in design — high ceilings, natural light, natural wooden floors and king-size beds — while the amenities go above and beyond with under-floor heating, complimentary wireless Internet, mini-bars, luxury down bedding, toiletries by Appelles, LCD TVs, Denon entertainment systems, mood lighting, French press coffee carafes and spa-inspired bathrooms with rain showers and deep-soaking tubs.

-Keeping with the theme of contrast, The Opposite House is home to various venues for dining and nightlife.
-The menus are diverse, with Jing Yaa Tang specializing in Beijing roast duck, Sureño serving Mediterranean dishes and casual eatery Village Café featuring a menu of international favorites.
-In addition, there is a wine bar/cocktail lounge, Mesh.
-The property also houses a gym with Technogym equipment, a 22-meter stainless steel pool, two massage rooms, a steam room and a private function space.
+Keeping with the theme of contrast, The Opposite House is home to a variety of venues for dining and nightlife.
+The menus are diverse, with Jing Yaa Tang specializing in Beijing roast duck, Sureño serving Mediterranean dishes and casual eatery Village Café featuring international favorites.
+In addition, Mesh is a top spot for wine and original craft cocktails.
+The hotel also houses a gym with Technogym equipment, a 22-meter stainless steel pool, two massage rooms, a steam room and a private function space.

-Exploring your surroundings outside the hotel is a must, as it is located in the village of Sanlitun, the heart of Beijing's diplomatic quarter since the 1950s and a destination for fashion, dining, arts and entertainment.
-It's close to the central business district, as well as embassies, and is only a 30-minute ride from the airport — although you may wish it were longer, with airport transfers in the hotel's Audi Q7.
-Good news: if you want more time, the hotel also offers private tours of the city and the Beijing outskirts, such as to the Great Wall of China.
+Exploring your surroundings outside the hotel is a must, as it is located in the village of Sanlitun, the heart of Beijing's diplomatic quarter since the 1950s and a hot destination for fashion, dining, arts and entertainment.
+It's close to the central business district, as well as embassies, and is only a 30-minute ride from the airport.
+The hotel offers private tours of the city and attractions on Beijing's outskirts, such as to the Great Wall of China.